ros2/ros2_documentation/RQt-Overview-Usage.rst

    ros2 run rqt_py_console rqt_py_console

  Users can create their own plugins for RQt with either ``Python`` or ``C++``.
- `Over 20 plugins<http://wiki.ros.org/rqt/Plugins>`_ were created in ROS1 and these plugins are currently being ported to ROS2 (as of Dec 2018, `more info <https://discourse.ros.org/t/rqt-in-ros2/6428>`_).
+ `Over 20 plugins<http://wiki.ros.org/rqt/Plugins>`_ were created in ROS 1 and these plugins are currently being ported to ROS 2 (as of Dec 2018, `more info <https://discourse.ros.org/t/rqt-in-ros2/6428>`_).

 Installing From Debian
 ~~~~~~~~~~~~~~~~~~~~